unyt-org/uix/docs/manual/09 Configuration.md

 uix --stage production
 ```

-Per default, running a UIX app in a different stage does not have any noticable effect.
+By default configuration, running a UIX app in a different stage has no noticeable effect.

 The current stage can be accessed via `app.stage`:
 ```ts